 We filled out these pages from the Earth Science Packet I made for the kids:

 And as always, we read a number of books and science texts.
-ED especially loved Pompeii…Buried Alive!
+ED (almost 8) especially loved Pompeii…Buried Alive!
 (Affiliate Link)

 Some of the videos we watched for this portion of our unit included: